kartamyshev/blog/posts/article-1.md

 Maybe exactly designers were the ones who pushed specifications the most for better.

 But please name at least one technology that is perfect?
 There is none.
 CSS is almost perfect for styling web pages.
 I don't think it's ever possible to find more concise and expressive way for the language to describe how something should look like.
 Probably `yaml` would do better.
-But something similar can be easily achieved with [stylus](https://stylus-lang.com) (no advert) - awesome tool in its time, clearly an underdog between css preprocessors.
+But something similar can be easily achieved with [stylus](https://stylus-lang.com) (no advert) - awesome tool in its time, clearly an underdog among css preprocessors.

 Tailwind doesn't make a person a better developer.
 It makes person somewhat faster developer.
 This isn't the same.
 I consider utility approach taken by tailwind team harmful for the industry.